Code of Conduct and MSA Statement

 3.2.1 General Rules

-All Company Directors, employees and external collaborators, in their interactions and dealings with applicable third parties, are required to exhibit and ensure behaviours deemed ethical, respectful of laws and internal regulations and driven by honesty and integrity.
+All the Addressees, when interacting and dealing with third parties, are required to ensure an ethical behaviour, respectful of laws and internal regulations and driven by honesty and integrity.

 3.2.3 Customer Satisfaction and Product Quality Commitment

-The Company considers customer satisfaction a primary business objective, a key goal that is constantly pursued thanks to the commitment of all Directors, employees and external collaborators in order to fully actualise and articulate customer needs, especially during sale and post-sale activities.
+The Company considers customer satisfaction a primary business objective, a key goal that is constantly pursued thanks to the commitment of all the Addressees in order to fully actualise and articulate customer needs, especially during sale and post-sale activities.
 Customer shall be given full and accurate information concerning the products and services provided, in order to enable them to make informed purchasing decisions.
 The Company is committed to communicating with customers in a clear and transparent manner, providing accurate and consistent information concerning the products offered, relying on simple and clear language and treating customers with utmost fairness and respect.
-All Company Directors, employees and external collaborators shall therefore always engage in customer relations with a focus on full and complete integrity, transparency and courtesy.
+All the Addressees shall therefore always engage in customer relations with a focus on full and complete integrity, transparency and courtesy.

-The Company’s conduct during purchasing activities relating to goods and services, strives to take into account a maximum competitive advantage, granting equal partnership opportunities to each individual supplier and relying by principles of fairness and impartiality.
-The selection of suppliers shall not allow for or permit any undue solicitations or pressure, preferential treatment for any one supplier over another or any related activities intended to undermine the Company’s credibility and reputation with regards to transparency and diligence in the enforcement of applicable laws and internal regulations.
+The Company’s conduct during purchasing activities relating to goods and services, strives to take into account a maximum competitive advantage, granting equal partnership opportunities to each individual supplier and relying on principles of fairness and impartiality.
+The selection of suppliers shall not allow for or permit any undue solicitations or pressures, preferential treatments for any one supplier over another or any related activities intended to undermine the Company’s credibility and reputation with regard to transparency and diligence in the enforcement of applicable laws and internal regulations.
 Supplier selection criteria shall be based on the impartial assessment of quality, cost and performance.
 In addition, the Company undertakes to not in any way take advantage of its powers by imposing unfair or excessive contractual clauses or demands.

 The Company shall comply with applicable laws and internal regulations in selecting and managing relationships with suppliers.